Identity and Access Management (IAM) is critical for businesses in the cloud era, focusing on both authenticating and authorizing users.

 This is useful because workloads often sprawl across many cloud settings.
 For instance, workers may need access to Google Docs, Microsoft suite, or Slack.
 They may also need access to company databases hosted on Amazon AWS servers.

 B2B federated identity management works with common identification systems.
-This includes Microsoft Active Directory, Azure, Lightweight directory access protocol (LDAP), and the Active Directory Federation Service (ADFS).
+This includes Microsoft Active Directory, Microsoft Entra ID, Lightweight directory access protocol (LDAP), and the Active Directory Federation Service (ADFS).

 Companies can use federated identities to share profiles and avoid complex alternatives.
 Third-party IAM providers connect workers with the workloads they need without the need to code back end connections.